NGN Capital

 Venture Round in 2010

-SpineView is a company focused on developing and commercializing surgical products specifically for spine-related procedures, including spinal decompression and fusion.
-It offers a range of minimally invasive surgical (MIS) products, such as the flex MIS discectomy system, which aids in discectomy and endplate preparation, as well as facilitating interbody fusion.
-Additionally, SpineView provides an MIS decompression system designed to improve access and visualization during surgeries on the cervical, thoracic, or lumbar spine, along with surgical instruments for various interventional procedures.
-Another key product is the enSpire Interventional Discectomy System, a needle-based tool that effectively cuts, grinds, and aspirates disc tissue during lumbar discectomy procedures.
-The company, founded in 2005 and headquartered in Fremont, California, distributes its products through a network of distributors.
+SpineView is a medical device company that specializes in developing and commercializing surgical and interventional products for spine-related procedures, particularly focusing on spinal decompression and fusion applications.
+Founded in 2005 and headquartered in Fremont, California, the company offers a range of minimally invasive surgical tools, including the flex Minimally Invasive Surgical discectomy system, which aids in discectomy and endplate preparation.
+Additionally, SpineView provides an MIS decompression system that enhances access and visualization during surgical procedures on the cervical, thoracic, or lumbar spine, accompanied by various surgical instruments.
+The enSpire Interventional Discectomy System, another key product, is designed for cutting, grinding, and aspirating disc tissue during lumbar discectomy procedures.
+SpineView distributes its products through a network of distributors to support healthcare providers in spinal surgery.

 BeneChill